MoonlightCapital/MoonlightBot-docs/README.md

 ## Command Permissions

-MoonlightBot uses Discord's built-in permissions system to configure who should and should not be able to execute certain commands.
-Some commands have required permissions set up by default, and all commands can have permissions overridden for specific roles or users.
-To set up permissions properly, follow the [Permission Tutorial](./start-up/permission-tutorial.md).
+MoonlightBot uses Discord's built-in permissions system to control who is and is not be able to execute certain commands.
+Some commands have required permissions set up by default, and all commands can have overrides for specific roles or users.
+To set up permissions properly, please follow the [Permission Tutorial](./start-up/permission-tutorial.md).

 ## Logging

-MoonlightBot offers configurable logging, and can log several kinds of actions to one or more channels.
+MoonlightBot offers highly-configurable logging, and can log several kinds of actions to one or more channels.
 To enable and configure logging for a specific channel, use the command
 ```
 /config channels channel:LOG-CHANNEL logs:Open editor
 ```
 where `LOG-CHANNEL` is the channel you want logs posted to.

-It will ask you for the log actions, and you can enter your choice of items or categories from the [list of log names](./advanced/list-of-log-names.md) or simply enter an asterisk (`*`) to log everything.
+An editor will open where you can enter items or categories from the [list of log names](./advanced/list-of-log-names.md), or an asterisk (`*`) to log everything.
 The list of items and categories to log should be separated by commas and spaces, like so: `BAN, KICK, USER_JOIN, USER_LEFT`

 ## Mute Setup

 MoonlightBot can mute users both temporarily and permanently.
-To use mute features, use the command
+Use the command
 ```
 /create-muterole
 ```
-to automatically create a mute role with the correct permissions.
-You can specify a role to be used, or leave it blank and the bot will automatically create a new role.
+to set up a new `Muted` role with the correct permissions, or to specify a pre-existing role to be used.

 ![Result of /create-muterole command](./.gitbook/assets/MainPageMuterole.png)

-You should now be able to use [`/mute`](./moderation-commands/mute.md),  [`/tempmute`](./moderation-commands/tempmute.md), and [`/unmute`](./moderation-commands/unmute.md).
+You will now be able to use [`/mute`](./moderation-commands/mute.md),  [`/tempmute`](./moderation-commands/tempmute.md), and [`/unmute`](./moderation-commands/unmute.md).

 ## Changing the Bot's Language

-MoonlightBot supports multiple languages for its commands and responses.
-This can be set globally for the server, or specifically for you.
-You can set this by using
+MoonlightBot supports multiple languages for its commands and responses, and can be set server-wide or per-user.
+Set the language using
 ```
 /config settings locale:LANG
 ```